Kunull/Writeups/docs/Pwn College/Program Security/Program Security - Shellcoding.md

 Segmentation fault
 ```

-Since the first 4096 bytes will be non-executable, we will have to pad that range with a NOP sled.
+Since the first 4096 bytes will be non-writable, we will have to pad that range with a NOP sled.

 ### NOP sled